 It is often the simplest of habits that lead to large differences in an outcome.
 Leaders should focus on these details and reward the hard, behind-the-scenes work done by members of the team.
 This work often sets the bar for the entire team effort.

 Avoid having metrics that lead to the wrong outcomes.
-For example, a metric focused on number of customer calls answered per hour encourages short calls rather than successful outcomes.
+For example, a metric focused on the number of customer calls answered per hour encourages short calls rather than successful outcomes.

 Please share this summary with others and leave a comment below if you find these ideas for action helpful.